Civil War Sesquicentennial Commission Bill Introduced

 In awarding grants, the NEH is directed to consider established university, museum or academic programs with national scope that sponsor multidisciplinary projects, including those that concentrate on African Americans in the Civil War.

-One Response to “Civil War Sesquicentennial Commission Bill Introduced”
+2 thoughts on “Civil War Sesquicentennial Commission Bill Introduced